Tamara Adrián

 Tamara Adrián (born 20 February 1954, in Caracas) is a Venezuelan politician, who was elected to the National Assembly of Venezuela in the 2015 Venezuelan parliamentary election.
-She is noted as the first transgender person elected to office in Venezuela, and only the second transgender member of a national legislature in the Western Hemisphere.
-Some early media coverage credited her as the first transgender member of a legislature in the Americas, but this was later corrected due to the election of Michelle Suárez Bértora to the Senate of Uruguay in 2014.
+She is noted as the first openly transgender person elected to office in Venezuela, and only the second openly transgender member of a national legislature in the Western Hemisphere.
+Some early media coverage credited her as the first openly transgender member of a legislature in the Americas, but this was later corrected due to the election of Michelle Suárez Bértora to the Senate of Uruguay in 2014.
+In 2023 Tamara became the first openly transgender candidate in a presidential election.

 She is a member of the Popular Will party, one of the forces in opposition to the PSUV-led government of Nicolás Maduro.
 Within this party, she organized a social movement called Pro-Inclusion, aiming at promoting equal rights.
 She took her oath of office at the National Assembly of Venezuela on January 14, 2015.
 During her term in office, Adrián intends to promote proper access to public records on identity, same-sex marriage and human rights.